marek010/bachelor_thesis_marek_becher/README.md

 ## Visualizing Benchmark Results

-After running the benchmarks, the results are stored as a JSON file in **`benchmark/results`**.
-To generate visualizations, use the provided Python script:
+After running an insertion or query, the results are stored in a JSON file in **`benchmark/results`**.
+After running all insertions and queries for all databases you can visualize the results in bar-charts by running the following script:

 ```bash
 python3 benchmark/results/visualize_benchmark_results.py
 ```

-This script will generate bar charts as PNG files using the benchmark results.
+This script will generate bar charts as PNG files comparing the benchmark results.
 They will be stored in the folder **`benchmark/results/results_images`**

 ---

 ## Additional Remarks

-- All commands should be executed from the base directory unless stated otherwise.
 - The database setup and benchmark scripts were tested on macOS.
 Minor adjustments may be required for other operating systems.
+- The storage size of the time- eries data needs to be determined manually in the arangoDB and RavenDB web interfaces, for PostgreSQL the result is printed after the insertion